Opel: 1920–1939

 Opel RAK became enthralled with liquid propulsion, building and testing them in the late 1920s in Rüsselsheim.
 According to Max Valier's account, Opel RAK rocket designer, Friedrich Wilhelm Sander launched two liquid-fuel rockets at Opel Rennbahn in Rüsselsheim on 10 and 12 April 1929.
-These Opel RAK rockets have been the first European, and after Goddard the world's second, liquid-fuel rockets in history.
+These Opel RAK rockets were the first European, and after Goddard, the world's second, liquid-fuel rockets in history.
 In his book Raketenfahrt Valier describes the size of the rockets as of 21 cm in diameter and with a length of 74 cm, weighing 7 kg empty and 16 kg with fuel.
 The maximum thrust was 45 to 50 kp, with a total burning time of 132 seconds.
 These properties indicate a gas pressure pumping.
 The first missile rose so quickly that Sander lost sight of it.
 Two days later, a second unit was ready to go, Sander tied a 4000 m-long rope to the rocket.
-After 2000 m of rope had been unwound, the line broke and this rocket also disappeared in the area, probably near the Opel proving ground and racetrack in Rüsselsheim, the "Rennbahn".
-Sander and Opel were also working for a novel liquid-propellant rocket engine for an anticipated flight across the English Channel.
-By May 1929, the engine produced a thrust of 200 kg (440 lb.) "for longer than fifteen minutes and in July 1929, the Opel RAK collaborators were able to attain powered phases of more than thirty minutes for thrusts of 300 kg (660-lb.) at Opel's works in Rüsselsheim," again according to Max Valier's account.
+After 2000 m of rope had been unwound, the line broke, and this rocket also disappeared in the area, probably near the Opel proving ground and racetrack in Rüsselsheim, the "Rennbahn".
+Sander and Opel also worked on an innovative liquid-propellant rocket engine for an anticipated flight across the English Channel.
+By May 1929, the engine produced a thrust of 200 kg (440 lb.) "for longer than fifteen minutes, and in July 1929, the Opel RAK collaborators were able to attain powered phases of more than thirty minutes for thrusts of 300 kg (660-lb.) at Opel's works in Rüsselsheim," again according to Max Valier's account.

 The Great Depression led to an end of the Opel-RAK program, but Max Valier continued the efforts.
 After switching from solid-fuel to liquid-fuel rockets, he died while testing and is considered the first fatality of the dawning space age.
-Sander's technology was confiscated by German military in 1935, he was forced to sell his company, and was imprisoned for alleged treason.
+Sander's technology was confiscated by the German military in 1935.
+He was forced to sell his company and was imprisoned for treason.
 He died in 1938.